Make the most of valuable tax allowances

 A Self-Invested Personal Pension, or SIPP for short, is your own personal pension.
 It’s not managed by your workplace or the pension provider, so you can choose:

-- Who you take your SIPP with
+- who you take your SIPP with

-- How much money you invest and when (subject to the maximum government annual allowance of £60,000 across all your pensions per tax year before triggering a tax charge)
+- how much money you invest and when (subject to the maximum government annual allowance of £60,000 across all your pensions per tax year before triggering a tax charge)

-- How you invest your money
+- how you invest your money

-- The fees and charges you’re prepared to pay
+- the fees and charges you’re prepared to pay

-- When and how you withdraw your savings (from age 55, rising to age 57 from 6 April 2028)
+- when and how you withdraw your savings (from age 55, rising to age 57 from 6 April 2028).

 You can also open a SIPP to combine older pensions in one place.
 This can help you manage your retirement savings, which makes it easier to plan and involves less admin.
 It could also save you money in fees.
 You wouldn’t transfer a workplace pension to a SIPP if you’re still working there and contributing to it.
 And you’re unlikely to invest in a SIPP instead of a workplace pension because you would miss out on any employer contributions.

 Important!
 Before you transfer a pension you should always check if an exit fee applies and whether you would lose valuable benefits.
 See "What are safeguarded benefits" for more information.
+When you start flexibly accessing your pension savings, your annual allowance reduces to £10,000.
+This is called the Money Purchase Annual Allowance (MPAA).
+For more about this see “How much can I invest in a SIPP?”

 You pay no capital gains tax on the growth of your investment.